rahul803213/Language-Learning-App/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+//create a profile page having their name and thier chosen language and the proficiency level there should be a progress bar that how many lessons they have done like 4/16 lessons. there should be a reset button so they can start over. for references visit this link: